New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Radio- and UV-based SFR

 \subsubsection{GRB 021004}

 GRB 021004 is one of the best studied GRBs from the gamma-rays to radio wavelengths.
 The optical afterglow was detected 3.2 minutes after the prompt high-energy emission and was followed up extensively \citep{fynbo2005afterglow}.
 The extremely blue host galaxy of GRB 021004 was identified and studied through late-time imaging in the rest-frame UV and optical bands.
 HST ACS imaging in the F606W band revealed that the host galaxy has a very compact core with a half-light radius of only 0.4 kpc (at $z$ = 2.323).
-The impact parameter of the afterglow position is only 0.015\arcsec, corresponding to a distance of 119 pc, which is one of the smallest for long GRBs \citep{fynbo2005afterglow, blanchard2016offset}.
-The line-of-sight extinction $A_{V}$ is 0.20 $\pm$ 0.02 mag.\ (using the SMC extinction law) as derived after 1 week of afterglow decay \citep{fynbo2005afterglow}.
+Based on HST ACS imaging in F606W filter (rest-frame UV), the impact parameter of the afterglow position is only 0.015\arcsec, corresponding to a distance of 119 pc, which is one of the smallest for long GRBs \citep{fynbo2005afterglow, fruchter2006long, blanchard2016offset}.
+While this could be a chance projection, it is likely that the GRB progenitor could be associated with a circumnuclear starburst.
+We note a caveat here that given the typical irregular morphologies of low-mass high-z galaxies, we cannot rule out the small offset being due to the presence of a bright star-forming knot in the rest-frame UV.
+The line-of-sight extinction $A_{V}$ is 0.20 $\pm$ 0.02 mag (using the SMC extinction law) as derived after 1 week of afterglow decay \citep{fynbo2005afterglow}.
 The Ly$\alpha$-derived neutral hydrogen column density ($\mathrm{N_{HI}}$) along the line of sight is modest ($\sim$ 10$^{19}$ cm$^{-2}$; \citealt{prochaska2008survey}).

 \cite{castro2010grb} derived the host SFR of 40 $\mathrm{M_{\odot} yr^{-1}}$ (without any dust correction) by attributing all of the H$\alpha$ emission to star formation.
 Given the small $A_{V}$, the dust correction was assumed to be minimal from the afterglow SED.
 On the other hand, \cite{jakobsson2005ly+} have estimated a lower limit of SFR as 10.6 $\mathrm{M_{\odot} yr^{-1}}$ by converting the Ly$\alpha$ flux to SFR \citep{kennicutt1998star} and assuming a 100\% Ly$\alpha$ escape fraction.